-Income not subject to tax relates to income earned in the Cayman and Mauritius Islands and income subject to an investment promotion privilege for Pinehurst Building 6 and the Company's Chonburi campus.
-Income not subject to tax per ordinary share on a diluted basis was \$1.19, \$0.96, and \$0.63 for the years ended June 30, 2023, June 24, 2022, and June 25, 2021, respectively.

-(3) Changes in valuation allowances were due to adjustments based on management's assessment on the realizability of the related deferred tax assets.
+- Income not subject to tax relates to income earned in the Cayman and Mauritius Islands and income subject to an investment promotion privilege in Thailand.
+Income not subject to tax per ordinary share on a diluted basis was \$1.72, \$1.19, and \$0.96 for the years ended June 28, 2024, June 30, 2023, and June 24, 2022, respectively. - Changes in valuation allowances were due to adjustments based on management's assessment on the realizability of the related deferred tax assets.